Ra8789433279/WebScrapping-Projects/README.md

-# WebScrap-Project
+# WebScrapping-Projects
-Used to store data
+Using python libraries to web-scrap some websites by passing url's for the same.